The Ultimate Guide to Easter Sunday from Cocktails to Dying Eggs

-There are many ways to enjoy Easter, whoever you’re celebrating with and however you celebrate.
-Warmer temperatures and sunnier skies call out for a party.
+There are many ways to enjoy Easter Sunday and rather than how you celebrate, it’s about who you celebrate with that makes a difference.
+Warmer temperatures and sunnier skies call out for a party with those you love.
 Suddenly, sometimes seemingly overnight, you can stand outside in the sun with bare arms.
 Crocuses and daffodils start to peep out through the frigid soil.
-This is the time of year that sets the scene for Easter, a holiday all about renewal and rejuvenation.
-Whether it has spiritual meaning for you or you just love the Easter bunny, these Easter recipes and tips will make sure that you have everything you need to have the best holiday you can.
+All of this sets the scene for Easter, a holiday all about renewal and rejuvenation.
+Whether it has spiritual meaning for you or you just love the Easter Bunny, these Easter recipes and tips will make sure that you have everything you need to have the best holiday you can.

 A green bowl holds a Green Goddess Egg Salad with dyed eggs to the right of the bowl.